-- Flip chart paper
+- RESOURCESFlip chart paper

 - Post it notes

 - Pens

-- 1. Split participants into groups or allow them to do the task as one big group. - 2.
-Hand out post it notes and flip chart paper to the groups. - 3.
-Ask them to write down all the things they have learnt so far from the sessions, what has helped them, and any actions they have taken/are going to take since being involved in the sessions.
-They should write these points on post it notes and populate the flip chart. - 4.
-Ask the participants to discuss what they have written as a group and maybe come up with some things they would like to know more about. - 5.
+- 4. Ask the participants to discuss what they have written as a group and maybe come up with some things they would like to know more about. - 5.
 As the facilitator you can then support the participants by maybe signposting them on using our signposting resource or help them to research different things they would like to learn about.